Statistical Classification of Products by Activity (CPA)

 Development

-The CPA is part of an integrated system of statistical classifications, developed mainly under the auspices of the United Nations Statistical Division.
-This system makes it possible to compare statistics across countries and in different statistical domains.
+The CPA is an integral component of a broader, integrated system of statistical classifications developed under the auspices of the United Nations Statistical Division.
+This system is instrumental in enabling the comparison of statistics across different countries and statistical domains.
+Within the European Community, the CPA is legally binding, underscoring its significance in ensuring uniformity and consistency in statistical reporting and analysis.

 CPA Structure